Skills Development Implementing Remote Configs In Flutter

 final remoteConfig = FirebaseRemoteConfig.instance;

-• Enable Google Analytics in your Firebase project for user property and audience targeting.
+• Enable Google Analytics in the Firebase project for user property and audience targeting.

 • Ensure the Remote Config REST API is not disabled — the SDK depends on it.